 A way to say what I do is that I facilitate human connection and cooperation through empathic communication with ourselves and others.
 More deeply, my work is about ways of relating to consciousness and dimensions of human awareness and language that allow greater effectiveness in responding to interpersonal and social-systemic difficulties and conflicts.
 I teach a form of empathic communication that comes out of an international body of work called Nonviolent Communication (NVC).
-My vision and mission is that empathic communication is seen as an integral part of health and wellness, resolving conflicts, and humanity reaching a critical mass of people in the world able to work together to respond to the enormous and existential challenges we face and to create a healthy and sustainable world for all people and the planet.
+My vision and mission is that empathic communication is seen as an integral part of health and wellness, resolving conflicts, and humanity reaching a critical mass able to work together to respond to the enormous and existential challenges we face, and to create a healthy and sustainable world for all people and the planet.

 About John Kinyon